jimcavoy/Mp2tClip/README.md

 ## Usage
 ```
-Mp2tClip: MPEG-2 TS Clipper Application v1.0.2
+Mp2tClip: MPEG-2 TS Clipper Application v1.1.0
 Copyright (c) 2025 ThetaStream Consulting, jimcavoy@thetastream.com

 Usage: Mp2tClip <OPTIONS>

 Options:
   -s    Source MPEG-2 TS file; otherwise, stdin.
   -d    Clip duration in seconds. (default: 60 seconds)
   -o    Output directory where the application writes the clipped files. (default: clipped)
   -O    Offset time when to start clipping in seconds. (default: 0 seconds)
   -n    The base name for the output clip file; otherwise, use the source file name.
           If stdin, use the default name.  (default: clip)
   -b    Break when the confidentiality label changes.
+  -k    Try to ensure the first frame in a clip is a key frame (default: false).
   -?
 Print this message.

 ```